sam-perwin-and-ensemble_0-1024×680

 Named one of “Nine Dancemakers Making History”

-Geoffrey Doig-Marx (GDM)- currently a member of the faculty at Marymount Manhattan College (18 yrs), Montclair State University (8 yrs) and Rider University/ARB’s Princeton Ballet School (18 yrs).
+Geoffrey Doig-Marx (GDM) is a distinguished faculty member at Marymount Manhattan College (2000-present) and Montclair State University (2009-present), and he previously taught at Rider University/ARB’s Princeton Ballet School for 18 years.

-He is member of Actor’s Equity and an associate member of The Society of Directors and Choreographers, Geoffrey was the Founder/Artistic Director of The Mantis Project Dance Company (10 yrs) and he was Founder/Artistic Director/Director of The Elan Awards 1999-2006.
+A member of Actor’s Equity and an Associate Member of The Society of Directors and Choreographers, Geoffrey is the founder and former Artistic Director of The Mantis Project Dance Company (10 years).
+He also founded and served as the Artistic Director/Director of The Elan Awards from 1999 to 2006.

-He holds a B.A. from SUNY Empire State University in Musical Theatre Dance.
+Geoffrey holds a B.A. in Musical Theatre Dance from SUNY Empire State College.

-As a Producer, Artistic Director and Director, Geoffrey received a Certificate of Excellence in Cultural Achievement from the Manhattan Borough President office of The Mayor of New York City for his work with The Elan Awards.
-The Elan Awards have become a permanent part of the archives for The New York City Performing Arts Library.
+As a producer, artistic director, and director, Geoffrey received a Certificate of Excellence in Cultural Achievement from the Manhattan Borough President’s Office, presented by the Mayor of New York City, for his work with The Elan Awards.
+The Elan Awards are now part of the archives of The New York City Performing Arts Library.

-GDM left home at age 15 and lived in runaway shelters and group homes in the Albany area.
-In the mid-1980s he moved to New York City and started his career in dance, musical theatre and choreography.
-In December of 2011, Doig-Marx moved to Harlem where he started painting, photographing, writing and hasn’t looked back.
+Geoffrey’s personal journey began at age 15, when he was removed from his home and spent time in runaway shelters and group homes in the Albany area.
+In the mid-1980s, he moved to New York City to pursue a career in dance, musical theatre, and choreography.